akash-network/website-5-archive/content/en/token/_index.md

 # Akash Network Token (AKT)

-Akash Network Token (AKT) is the native utility token of the Akash Network, used as the primary means to govern, secure the blockchain, incentivize participants, and provide a default mechanism to store and exchange value.
+Akash Network Token (AKT) is the native utility token of Akash Network.
+AKT is used as the primary means to govern the network, secure the blockchain, incentivize participants, and provide a default mechanism to store and exchange value.

 ##### Security